LearnTeachCode/intro-javascript-class/week-3/3-4-firebase-setup.md

 ## 3.4.1: Including the Firebase library in your project

 First create a new website project in [Glitch](https://glitch.com/) (or feel free to use any other tool, or develop this app locally on your computer if you prefer).
-In your HTML file, *before your existing `<script>` tag that imports your JavaScript file*, import the Firebase library code by copy-pasting the code below:
+In your HTML file, *before your existing `<script>` tag that imports your JavaScript file*, import the Firebase library by copy-pasting the code below:
 ```
 <script src="https://www.gstatic.com/firebasejs/4.8.2/firebase.js" defer></script>
 ```